Chatham/node-cloudstack/README.md

-# node-cloudstack
+# cloudstack

-`node-cloudstack` is a CloudStack client implementation for Node.js.
+`cloudstack` is a minimalistic wrapper for the CloudStack API in Node.js.

 ## Build Status